Colombia Accommodation,

 Located at 1,800 metres (6,000 feet) above sea level with sensational panoramic views, this simple but clean and comfortable lodge is a birder’s paradise.
 The lodge is located outside the Sierra Nevada de Santa Marta National Park but within the El Dorado Pro Aves Bird Reserve which was set up to protect the habitat of the endangered Santa Marta parakeet.

 The lodge was built from locally grown pine and uses sustainable practices where possible.
-The main building houses the small but cosy dining room, a living area and small library, and there is also an upstairs presentation room and viewing deck.
-The standard ensuite rooms are a short walk away past a variety of feeders
+The main building houses the dining room, a living area and small library.
+The standard ensuite rooms are a short walk away past a variety of feeders.

 Facilities

-Restaurant, electricity in the rooms, WiFi (patchy), a living room area, small library, upstairs presentation room and viewing deck, fruit feeders.
+Restaurant, electricity in the rooms, WiFi (patchy), a dining room/living room area, small library, hummingbird and fruit feeders.

 Local Wildlife